camba1/langChainDemo/README.md

   - **myChain**: Simple Chain that interacts OpenAI
   - **openRouter.py**: Shows how you can use LangChain with OpenRouter, which exposes a number of models using the OpenAI API
   - **rag.py**: Create a simple RAG chain to query the document in the app/data directory
   - **server.py**: Main code to run the FastAPI webServer.
 Contains all the different application routes.
-By default the routes are public, but simple authentication across all end points can be enabled by uncommenting the appropriate code section which is clearly marked in the code.
+By default, the routes are public, but simple authentication across all end points can be enabled by uncommenting the appropriate code section which is clearly marked in the code.
 - **doc/images**: Images included in this document